4 Ingredients That Look Scary But Are Actually Good For Your Hair

 While we’re all pretty familiar with the benefits of ingredients like aloe vera and argan oil, many of the best (and safest) ingredients for our hair sound a lot less wholesome and a lot more, well, terrifying.
 And if you read hair product labels, you’ve probably been stumped by a few unrecognizable, scary-looking ones.

 That’s why we’ve decoded four of our favorite ingredients that may sound sinister, but are actually good—and safe!—for your hair.
 Though they may be tricky to pronounce, they deliver important benefits that help keep your hair healthy and manageable.
 We like to think of them as the unsung heroes of clean hair care—partially because nobody can sing (or say) their names properly.
-Read on to learn what they do and why we love them in our products.

 1. Sodium Lauroyl Methyl Isethionate

-Found in: Ultra Sensitive Shampoo
+Where you'll find it: Ultra Sensitive Shampoo

 EWG Rating: 1

-Sodium lauroyl methyl isethionate is a cleansing agent (aka surfactant) that can be found in clarifying shampoos, body washes and even toothpastes.
 Derived from coconuts, it’s a safe, mild alternative to harsh sulfates and other aggressive surfactants that can strip the hair of its natural oils.

 We’ll get this out of the way, too—it’s not the same as sodium lauryl sulfate, which is another common cleansing agent.

-Because clarifying shampoos are designed to remove oil and buildup from the hair, they typically contain surfactants that have oil-attracting properties.
+Because shampoos are designed to remove oil and buildup from the hair, they typically contain surfactants that have oil-attracting properties.
 When you work the shampoo into your hair and scalp, the surfactant binds to those oils and impurities, removing them from the hair when it’s rinsed out.

 2. Polyquaternium-10

-Found in: Volumizing Shampoo, Smoothing Shampoo, Moisture Repair Shampoo, Ultra Sensitive Shampoo, Purple Shampoo, Clarifying Shampoo, Air Dry Styler
+Where you'll find it: Volumizing Shampoo, Smoothing Shampoo, Moisture Repair Shampoo, Ultra Sensitive Shampoo, Purple Shampoo, Clarifying Shampoo, Air Dry Styler

 EWG Rating: 1

-Polyquaternium-10 is a multitasking ingredient that delivers all kinds of hair-boosting benefits, from taming frizz to improving shine.
 It’s one of many “polyquats”—lab-made ingredients formed from carbon, hydrogen and nitrogen that are frequently used in hair care products for their conditioning and frizz-fighting effects.

 So how does it work?
 Scientifically speaking, it all comes down to positive and negative charges.
 Yep, we’re talking electricity.